 After my miscarriage God held me up in so many ways.
 One way was through the Scripture that comforted and assured me.
 One of the verses that brought me so much comfort was 2 Corinthians 12:9.
 His grace is sufficient.

 A week and a day before we found out that the baby no longer had a heartbeat, I broke down sobbing, and I told my husband, Eric, I was scared of losing the baby.
 I was mess.
 Eric held me and comforted me, and he prayed that we would put the baby in God’s hands.
 If you looked at what a mess I was then, you would have thought actually losing the baby would have rendered me a useless waste.
 But God gave me the grace I needed in the moment I need it.
 After my miscarriage, I had an undeniable hope despite my loss.
 I didn’t know how this would work together for good (Romans 8:28).
 I didn’t understand God’s thoughts and plans in this (Isaiah 55:8-9).
 But I believed that God’s word was true.
 Even though I didn’t understand how He would fulfill the promise of Scripture, I knew that he would.
 God was extending me the grace I needed.

 His grace is sufficient.
 It is sufficient to meet our every need, day by day as they happen.
 It is also sufficient to meet our greatest need – for salvation.
 Let the power of God be your refuge: no matter what lies ahead, He is able to see you through it.

-About the writer:
+About the Writer:

-Caroline is a wife and mom who loves Jesus.
+Caroline M. is a wife and mom who loves Jesus.
 She also has a career in commercial real estate investing.
 God has given her a heart for encouraging other women.
 She and her husband, Eric, are the directors of the Fellowship Class, a young married Sunday School class, at First Baptist Dallas.